janastu/iihs_curation_auth/README.md

 4.Local

-Local configuration allow to configure whether to send confirmation mail after user registration,can he able to login wihtout confirming email and after confirming the email to which path the user needs to be redirected(Like login page with status as true in query parameter /login?status=true)
+Local configuration filed 'sendConfirmEmail=true/false' allows to configure whether to send or not the confirmation mail after user registration.
+User can login into system based on condition whether he should verify his email or not verify his email id if 'requireEmailConfirm=true/false'.
+The field 'confirmEmailRedirectURL=path' ,User After Email confirmation ,he is directed to  path (Like login page with status as true in query parameter /login?status=true)

 The fileds for local confugurations are